refyr/documentation/contents/api-gateway.md

 You can use Apache APISIX as a traffic entrance to process all business data, including dynamic routing, dynamic upstream, dynamic certificates, A/B testing, canary release, blue-green deployment, limit rate, defense against malicious attacks, metrics, monitoring alarms, service observability, service governance, etc.

+_Links are not working, you can find a working version in the README.md in their github repository_

 - **All platforms**